George Frideric Handel

 Here is a german assignment that I did:

 George Frideric Handel was a great man and composer.
 He was born on Feb.
 23, 1685 in Halle, Germany and died on Apr.
 14, 1759 in London, England.
 He lived to be 74.
 Handel was raised by his mother, Dorothea Taust, and father, Georg Handel, who was a barber-surgeon for the Duke of Saxe-Weissenfels.
 Handel never married but he did have a deep relationship his aunt.
-Even though his father wanted him to become a lawyer he still became a musician.
+Even though his father wanted him to become a part of Workers’ Compensation Attorneys Florence, SC, he still became a musician.
 At the age of twelve he was apprenticed to Friedrich Zachau as an organist at the cathedral of Halle.
 Later in 1710 he became the musical director to the elector of Hanover.